shellhue/dlengine/README.md

 dlengine is a trainning engine targeting to separating miscellaneous trainning things from modeling.

-With dlengine, you can focuse on building model. dlengine takes care of logging, model saving and restoring, very efficient multigpu training for you.
+With dlengine, you can focuse on building model. dlengine takes care of logging, model saving and restoring, very efficient multi-gpu training for you.

 dlengine contains features:
-- very efficient mutil-gpu training based on `DistributedDataParallel`
+- very efficient multi-gpu training based on `DistributedDataParallel`
 - automatic logging
 - automatic model saving and restoring